A Chef of Nobunaga: The present day (Heisei era)

 The main character.
 When transported into the Sengoku period, Ken lost all memories pertaining to his time period.
 He only remembers how to cook and the history of ingredients and persons.
 He falls in love with Natsu as the story progresses.
 He is one of the three people from the Heisei Era to come to Sengoku period.
-His family name is "Katsuragi" and he was a sous-chef at a hotel in Kyoto (as we will find out from volume 11 onward).
-He is a rather large man compared to the Japanese of the time, and is often depicted banging his head against the Kamogai or beams, and in episode 17 of volume 3, when he refuted an order, Nobunaga slashed him, leaving a scar on the bottom of his left eyebrow.
+His family name is "Katsuragi" and he was a sous-chef at a hotel in Kyoto (as we will find out from Volume 11 onward).
+He is a rather large man compared to the Japanese of the time, and is often depicted banging his head against the Kamogai or beams, and in Chapter 17, Volume 3, when he refuted an order, Nobunaga slashed him, leaving a scar on the bottom of his left eyebrow.
 He can cook anything from Ming (Chinese) style to Portuguese style.
 He can cook anything the person asks and create new menus every time.
 He can make ingredients from scratch.
 Many ingredients he uses were not known during the time.